UCLAdeepvision/CS188-Projects-2023Winter/_posts/2023-01-29-team16-semantic-image-editing.md

 $$\mathcal{L}(w) = \mathcal{L}_{\text{CLIP}}(w) + \lambda_{L2} \lVert M_{t}(w) \rVert_{2} + \lambda_{\text{ID}}\mathcal{L}_{\text{ID}}(w)$$

+[StyleCLIP1 here]
+Figure 3 shows the architecture of the latent mapper using the text prompt "surprised".
+First, source image on the left is inverted into a latent code $w$.
+Next, three mapping functions are trained to generate residuals which are added to $w$ to yield the target code.
+Finally, a pretrained StyleGAN generates the modified image.

 ### Global Directions
 While the latent mapper allows for a fast inference time, the authors found that it sometimes fell short when a fine-grained disentangled manipulation was desired.
 In addition, the directions of different manipulation steps for a given text prompt tended to be similar.
 Because of these observations, the third approach presented by StyleCLIP is a method for mapping a text prompt into a single, global direction in StyleGAN's style space $$\mathcal{S}$$, which has been shown to be more disentangled than other latent spaces.